 - What kind of unboxing experience do you want to give to your customers?
 Will you provide customized packaging or a simple one?

 - How will you ship your products?
 On your own or through a logistics company?
+Learn about the kinds of services that are available from a leading fulfillment partner, Red Stag.

 4. Maintain strong customer service